bwz3rbot/TAPLAP-clone/readme.md

 ## Wiki Revitalizer <a name ="revitalizer"></a> `(UPDATE 10-17-20)`

-I have also included a script that will allow you to refresh the data in your userdirectory wiki.
+I have also included a script which will allow you to refresh the data in your __userdirectory__ wiki.
 Simply run this command to refresh the wiki with the users in your database:
 ```
 $ node src/install/WikiRevitalizer.js true
 ```
 This command will refresh the __index__ page of your wiki.
 Setting the `fullRefreshFlag` to _true_  will tell the bot to go through your entire database and update every page with the users it finds.
-Simply leaving the flag empty or setting it to `false` when running this script will generate the __index__ page only.
+Simply leaving the flag empty or setting it to `false` will generate the __index__ page only.

 ## Here's an example of how your Wiki should look: <a name = "example"></a>